cchitsiang/awesome-stars/topics.md

 ## obsidian

-- [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian
+- [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
+Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI
 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.